Full-Time Enrollment Requirement

 - Graduate students who require additional English language instruction: 9 graduate-level credits + 3 credits undergrad ESL

-- Graduate students who have met all academic requirements: 1 research credit & file a Certificate of Full-Time Status every semester you meet the eligibility requirements
+- Graduate students who have met all academic requirements: 1 research credit & file a Certification of Full-Time Status every semester you meet the eligibility requirements

 - Last Semester Exception: You are only required to take as many credits as are required to finish your degree program but you must be enrolled in at least 1 credit the semester you will graduate (including the summer)